-What is there between the said, and the unsaid?
+What lies between the said, and the unsaid?

 And, we know where they are right now.
 Because they tell us – or at least their phone does.

 Then there is the Kardashians.
 A family that lives their life in the full glare of the media.
-Because of the media they are now very famous, and very wealthy.
+And, because of the media they are now very famous, and very wealthy.

 It seems that everyone is looking for 15 minutes of fame?

 And yet, ever since Anyone At Home began in 2017, my biggest difficulty (by far) has been finding people to interview.

 It is always easier for people to say ‘No’, than to say ‘Yes’.